jamie-wong/nexmo-developer/_blog/blogposts/en/futurenow-hackathon-with-manipal-university-e-enterprise-and-vonage.md

 The hackathon kicked off with a workshop by Vonage Developer Advocate Benjamin Aronov.
 He gave an overview of Vonage APIs and then did a hands-on demo, building a WhatsApp agent using the [AI Studio ](https://studio.docs.ai.vonage.com/)platform.
 Students learned about AI Studio’s drag-and-drop interface, powerful NLU engine, and how it can connect with outside services with API calls.

 The students were then challenged to leverage AI-driven Communication APIs to help organizations improve their customer relationships.
 Nine teams submitted solutions using the Vonage AI Studio platform.
-The winning team was quadKernals, made up of Brandon Savio Rodrigues, Jaison Thomas, Saina Ejaz, and Shreesh Chaturvedi.
+The winning team was quadKernals, made up of Brandon Savio Rodrigues, Jaison Thomas, Sania Ejaz, and Shreesh Chaturvedi.

 We asked the team more about their project and aspirations for a future working in technology.

-## A﻿n Interview with quadKernals
+## An Interview with quadKernals

 ### What were the different roles in the team?
 Who did what?

 **Jaison:** “Shreesh and I created the APIs calls to interact with the Vonage AI agents.
 We learned how to interact with the HTTP AI agent.
 So that is: creating the session, then accessing the session, and sending messages back and forth.
 We also created the event access management system that is on the AI agent side.”

-**Saina:** “Brandon and I created the sync between the video and audio of GIFs.
+**Sania:** “Brandon and I created the sync between the video and audio of GIFs.
 I created the GIFs, and then we had to basically sync the GIFS with the audio along with the mapping of the keywords to the GIF.
 So depending on which keyword comes in, it maps it to a particular action.
 So we basically had four GIFs and we had to map it to that.”

 **Brandon:** “I made the text-to-speech interface work.
 It used to loop and loop and go on, and I fixed that.
-Another thing that Sonia did was design each of the states for Domino, so the artwork was custom.”
+Another thing that Sania did was design each of the states for Domino, so the artwork was custom.”

 ### What is your dream job after you finish your Computer Science degree?